 Quotes of the Day:

-- "The best investments are usually the ones that are hardest to make." - Bruce Berkowitz
+- "The best investments are those that are made with a long-term perspective." - Ron Baron

 *Disclaimer: Unless noted otherwise all returns are as of Dec 8, 2023.
 Past performance is no guarantee of future results.
 Individual investment results may vary.
 All investing involves risk of loss.